chkra/ds-lecture/modules/09-visualization-quantities/index.md

 This bird dataset offers a wealth of information about different types of birds within a particular ecosystem.
 Search around the internet and see if you can find other bird-oriented datasets.
 Practice building charts and graphs around these birds to discover facts you didn't realize.

-## Review & Self Study

-This first lesson has given you some information about how to use Matplotlib to visualize quantities.
-Do some research around other ways to work with datasets for visualization.
-[Plotly](https://github.com/plotly/plotly.py) is one that we won't cover in these lessons, so take a look at what it can offer.

 ## Credits